Portuguese conquest of the Algarve: The conquest of Faro, Loulé, Aljezur, Porches and Albufeira, 1249

 Loulé surrendered after little resistance.
-Porches and Albufeira surrendered to the grand-master of Aviz Dom Lourenço Afonso.
+Porches and Albufeira surrendered to the grand-master of Calatrava Dom Lourenço Afonso.
 Aljezur, the last Muslim stronghold in Algarve, was taken by Paio Peres Correia.

 Aftermath

 Through an effective and intelligent use of limited resources, Paio Peres Correia not only avoided the difficulties associated with the crossing of mountain ranges or the capture of mountain fortresses, but captured most of the Algarve without ever facing the costs of lengthy and expensive sieges, which the Order could not bear, instead resorting to raid warfare, ruses and surprise lightning attacks.

 Afonso III completed the conquest of Algarve and retook the title of "King of Portugal and Algarve", created by Sancho sixty years prior when he captured the city of Silves.

 Although the kings of Portugal had claimed the Algarve, Ibn Mahfuz had declared himself a vassal of Ferdinand III of Castile, who considered that the territory was rightfully his as a result.
 This caused a diplomatic dispute between Portugal and Castile that was only definitively resolved with the signing of the Treaty of Badajoz in 1267, in which the rights of Afonso III were recognized and the Portuguese-Castilian border fixed on the Guadiana river.

-Coat of arms attributed to the Kingdom of Algarve.